Neutrality Acts of the 1930s: End of neutrality policy

 The end of neutrality policy came in September 1940 with the Destroyers-for-bases deal, an agreement to transfer 50 US Navy destroyers to the Royal Navy in exchange for land rights on British possessions.
-This was followed by the Lend-Lease Act of March 1941, which allowed the U.S. to sell, lend or give war materials to nations Roosevelt wanted to support: Britain, France and China.
+This was followed by the Lend-Lease Act of March 1941, which allowed the U.S. to sell, lend or give war materials to nations Roosevelt wanted to support: Britain, France, and China.

 After repeated incidents in the Atlantic between German submarines and U.S. ships, Roosevelt announced on September 11, 1941, that he had ordered the U.S. Navy to attack German and Italian war vessels in the "waters which we deem necessary for our defense".
 This order effectively declared naval war on Germany and Italy.
-Following the sinking of the U.S. destroyer Reuben James while it dropped depth charges on German U-Boats on October 31, many of the provisions of the Neutrality Acts were repealed on November 17, 1941.
+Following the sinking of the U.S. destroyer Reuben James while she dropped depth charges on German U-boats on October 31, many of the provisions of the Neutrality Acts were repealed on November 17, 1941.
 As a result, merchant vessels were allowed to be armed and to carry any cargoes to belligerent nations.

-On December 4, 1941 the US press published Rainbow Five, a leaked plan outlining US war strategy.
-The U.S. formally declared war on Japan on December 8, 1941 following the attack on Pearl Harbor and the Japanese declaration of war of the previous day; Germany and Italy declared war on the U.S. on December 11, 1941, and the U.S. responded with a declaration of war on the same day.
+On December 4, 1941, the US press published Rainbow Five, a leaked plan outlining US war strategy.
+The U.S. formally declared war on Japan on December 8, 1941, following the attack on Pearl Harbor and the Japanese declaration of war of the previous day; Germany and Italy declared war on the U.S. on December 11, 1941, and the U.S. responded with a declaration of war on the same day.

 Subsequent application

 The provision against unlicensed arms trades of the 1939 act remains in force.

-In 1948, Charles Winters, Al Schwimmer and Herman Greenspun were convicted under the 1939 Act after smuggling B-17 Flying Fortress bombers from Florida to the nascent state of Israel during the 1948 Arab–Israeli War.
+In 1948, Charles Winters, Al Schwimmer, and Herman Greenspun were convicted under the 1939 Act after smuggling B-17 Flying Fortress bombers from Florida to the nascent state of Israel during the 1948 Arab–Israeli War.
+Winters was sentenced to 18 months in prison and fined $5,000, while Schwimmer and Greenspun were each fined $10,000.
+Schwimmer was also stripped of his voting rights and veteran benefits.

 All three received presidential pardons in subsequent decades.
+Greenspun was pardoned by John F. Kennedy in 1961, Schwimmer was pardoned by Bill Clinton in 2001, and Winters was pardoned by George W. Bush in 2008.